Java virtual machine: JavaScript JVMs and interpreters

-As of May 2016, JavaPoly allows users to import unmodified Java libraries, and invoke them directly from JavaScript.
+Since May 2016, JavaPoly allows users to import unmodified Java libraries, and invoke them directly from JavaScript.
 JavaPoly allows websites to use unmodified Java libraries, even if the user does not have Java installed on their computer.

-Compilation to JavaScript
+Transpilation to JavaScript

-With the continuing improvements in JavaScript execution speed, combined with the increased use of mobile devices whose web browsers do not implement support for plugins, there are efforts to target those users through compilation to JavaScript.
-It is possible to either compile the source code or JVM bytecode to JavaScript.
+With the continuing improvements in JavaScript execution speed, combined with the increased use of mobile devices whose web browsers do not implement support for plugins, there are efforts to target those users through transpilation to JavaScript.
+It is possible to either transpile the source code or JVM bytecode to JavaScript.

 Compiling the JVM bytecode, which is universal across JVM languages, allows building upon the language's existing compiler to bytecode.
-The main JVM bytecode to JavaScript compilers are TeaVM, the compiler contained in Dragome Web SDK, Bck2Brwsr, and j2js-compiler.
+The main JVM bytecode to JavaScript transpilers are TeaVM, the compiler contained in Dragome Web SDK, Bck2Brwsr, and j2js-compiler.

-Leading compilers from JVM languages to JavaScript include the Java-to-JavaScript compiler contained in Google Web Toolkit, Clojurescript (Clojure), GrooScript (Apache Groovy), Scala.js (Scala) and others.
+Leading transpilers from JVM languages to JavaScript include the Java-to-JavaScript transpiler contained in Google Web Toolkit, J2CL, Clojurescript (Clojure), GrooScript (Apache Groovy), Scala.js (Scala) and others.